-Private home prices in Singapore rose by 0.3 percent quarter-on-quarter in the second quarter of 2020, compared with a preliminary reading of 1.1 percent fall and after a 1 percent drop in the previous period.
-This was the first increase in private home prices in three quarters, as the government gradually reopen the economy following a COVID-19 crisis.
-Prices of non-landed properties rose 0.4 percent, following a 1 percent fall in Q1; while those of landed property was flat, after a 0.9 percent decline in Q1.
+Private home prices in Singapore increased by 0.8 percent quarter-on-quarter in the third quarter of 2020, after a 0.3 percent rise in the previous period, a preliminary data showed.
+This was the second straight quarter of increase in private home prices, as the government gradually reopen the economy following a COVID-19 crisis.
+Prices of landed property rose 3.8 percent, after a flat reading in Q2; while those of non-landed properties was flat, following a 0.4 percent gain in Q2.

 Housing Index in Singapore is expected to be 157.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Housing Index in Singapore to stand at 160.00 in 12 months time.
 In the long-term, the Singapore Residential Property Price Index is projected to trend around 166.00 points in 2021 and 170.00 points in 2022, according to our econometric models.